Edward Bromley: Landowner

 As a second son, Edward Bromley can have had little expectation of inheriting substantial estates.
 He was installed in a modest property of the Bromley patrimony at Shifnal, which became his seat: he was known as “of Shifnall Grange” in his early career.
 When Sir George Bromley died in 1589, the estates passed to his first son, Francis Bromley, who thus held land at Hodnet, Wistanswick, and Allerton, as well as his mother's estate of Hallon and other lands in the Bridgnorth area.
 He survived for less than two years.
 The Bromley estates then passed to his young son, Thomas.

-Edward Bromley, meanwhile, start to build up his own landholding, in 1593 marrying the coheiress to the small estate of Tysoe, near Enville, in neighbouring Staffordshire, who brought a scattering of land across the Midlands.
+Edward Bromley, meanwhile, start to build up his own landholding, in 1593 marrying the coheiress to the small estate of Tymore, near Enville, in neighbouring Staffordshire, who brought a scattering of land across the Midlands.
 From this point he began to occupy a selection of the local and regional offices that pertained to the landed gentry.
 By 1595 he was serving as a Justice of the Peace for Shropshire.
 In 1603 he became steward of Morfa Forest in the west of the county.
 After the Gunpowder Plot he was appointed to the commission which investigated the conspirators' lands in Shropshire.
 He was a commissioner for the subsidy in 1608.
 Most of these posts brought some profit as well as responsibility.

 Only two weeks after Edward Bromley became Baron of the Exchequer, his nephew Thomas died, leaving him as heir to the entailed Bromley estates.
 However, matters were not so clear-cut at Hallon itself.
 Francis Bromley also left a daughter, Jane, who had married William Davenport, allegedly after a secret and forbidden courtship.
 Jane and William Davenport now laid claim to Hallon and the other lands that had been inherited through Edward and Francis's mother, Jane Waverton or Wannerton.
 Although Bromley now regarded Hallon as his seat, Davenport was described as "of Hawne" in the Heraldic Visitation of 1623.
 The dispute lasted for decades, with Hallon finally in the hands of the Davenport family and becoming their seat, Davenport House.